James Rodríguez: 2010–11 season

-On 6 July 2010, James was signed by Porto for €5.1 million, with 30% economic rights retained by other parties.
+On 6 July 2010, Rodríguez was signed by Porto for €5.1 million, with 30% economic rights retained by other parties.
 He signed a four-year contract with a €30 million release clause.
 Porto later re-sold 10% economic rights to third parties.
 On 18 July, he played his first game and scored his first goal in a friendly against Ajax.
 In November, Porto sold 35% economic rights (half of 70%) to Gol Football Luxembourg, S.A.R.L. for €2.5 million.

-On 15 December 2010, James scored his first competitive goal during a 3–1 Europa League home victory against Bulgarian club CSKA Sofia.
+On 15 December 2010, Rodríguez scored his first competitive goal during a 3–1 Europa League home victory against Bulgarian club CSKA Sofia.
 On 17 May, Porto bought the remaining 30% economic rights from Convergence Capital Partners B.V. for €2.25 million and once again hold more than half of the economic rights with 55%.
-James scored a hat-trick and assisted once against Vitória de Guimarães in the 2011 Taça de Portugal Final, which Porto won 6–2.
-On 13 June, James signed a new five-year contract in which the release clause increased to €45 million.
+He scored a hat-trick and assisted once against Vitória de Guimarães in the 2011 Taça de Portugal Final, which Porto won 6–2.

+On 13 June, Rodríguez signed a new five-year contract in which the release clause increased to €45 million.
 He finished the 2010–11 season with six goals and eight assists in 31 appearances.
 He also took home four trophies: the Super Cup title, the league title, the Europa League title, and the Cup title as Porto had a historic season.

 2011–12 season

-In the 2011–12 season, James scored 14 goals for Porto and delivered 11 assists.
-In 2011, James won the LPFP Award for Breakthrough Player of 2011–12 Primeira Liga season at age 20, becoming the first Colombian player to do so.
+In the 2011–12 season, Rodríguez scored 14 goals for Porto and delivered 11 assists.
+In 2011, he won the LPFP Award for Breakthrough Player of 2011–12 Primeira Liga season at age 20, becoming the first Colombian player to do so.
 He is a two-time winner of the SJPF Player of the Month.
-James won the Portuguese Golden Ball award in 2012, becoming the second Colombian to win the award after Radamel Falcao as well as the youngest player ever to hold the honour.
+He won the Portuguese Golden Ball award in 2012, becoming the second Colombian to win the award after Radamel Falcao as well as the youngest player ever to hold the honour.
 On 20 September 2011 in a league match against Feirense, he punched Rabiola and was subsequently dismissed, missing the match against Benfica.